Welcome to F1S FIRST Robotics -

 How do I earn build hours?
 Build hours are earned by coming to the meetings, volunteering time at the SC Pecan Festival, leading and volunteering time to showcase what we do for F1S.

 How many competitions are there?
 There are lots of competitions worldwide held between the end of February and into April.
-Technomancers 1758 attend 2 competitions a year.
-Our first is the Palmetto Regional held the last weekend of February every year in Myrtle Beach, SC.
-There are 65 teams from around the country and sometimes International teams that come to compete.
+Technomancers 1758 attend 1 competition during the 2022 competition season.
 Placing high enough can secure a seat at the World Competition held each year in Texas.
-The second competition varies each year based on the Lead Mentor’s schedules.
+The competition varies each year based on the Lead Mentor’s schedules.
 The team has traveled to Miami, FL, New Orleans, LA, Huntsville, AL, Cleveland, OH, and Knoxville, TN to name a few.
 The size of competitions ranges from 55-65 teams trying to win a spot in World Competition.